-Design is also like that.
 Design in its simplest form is often profound.
 Think of how complex an Apple product is; but most people realize that the visuals all come together in a unified message.

 I recently had the pleasure of working on author Paula Casill’s latest book cover.
 She was clear on the tone and feel that she wanted the art to have.
 She wanted clean lines and a mild sense of masculinity to come through in the font.
 She wanted the text to occupy certain zones on the page and she wanted the colors of the cover to evoke the content of the book: DREAM CHASERS.